rcsaquino/resrgan-gui/README.md

 ## With installer (recommended)

-1. Download the [`installer`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
+1. Download the [`msi installer`](https://github.com/rcsaquino/resrgan-gui/releases) from the releases section.
 2. Double click the MSI installer.
 3. Follow the on screen prompts.